spacebudz/nebula/README.md

 ## Nebula Contract

-To interact with the contract and execute the below listed commands you need to be in the `contract` directory.
+To execute the below listed commands you need to be in the `contract` directory.

 ### Bundle for NPM/Node